Robust Laptop from Dell or Sinsmart: Which One Do You Choose?

 Best laptop for contractors

-Cheap rugged laptops recommendation
+Affordable rugged laptops (recommendation)

-Laptop for automotive diagnostics
+Laptop for vehicle diagnostics

 LET'S TALK ABOUT YOUR PROJECTS